As a provider of a quality product or service, you know that when someone buys from you, it’s good for them.

 And once you’re in their world, and as the conversation progresses, they’ll gradually be able to buy into your vision.

 That’s how you create buyers, in a way that’s 0% pushy or manipulative, and 100% fun.

 Help people develop their own vision, and they’ll automatically make the decision to buy.

 It’s taken me 25 years to figure out how to do that most effectively.

 And it bothers me to no end, when I see good & honest business owners, who deliver quality, but they don’t manage to create enough clients, or they keep having to sell at prices that are too low.

-That’s why I created the LEAP framework for ethical selling.
+That’s why I created the LEAP framework for ethical selling: Sales for Nice People.

-The replay of last week’s live training is here, for anyone who’s ready to improve the way you enroll your buyers, and make it more fun, more humane, and lots more effective.
+It’s for you if you’re ready to improve the way you enroll your buyers, and make it more fun, more humane, and lots more effective.